Karl-Josef Rauber

-Karl-Josef Rauber (born 11 April 1934) is a cardinal of the Catholic Church, who served as a papal nuncio from 1982 until his retirement in 2009.
+Karl-Josef Rauber (11 April 1934 – 26 March 2023) was a German prelate of the Catholic Church who served as an apostolic nuncio from 1982 until his retirement in 2009.
+He was created a cardinal by Pope Francis in 2015.

 Biography

 After graduating from St.-Michaels-Gymnasium of Metten Abbey in 1950, Rauber studied Catholic theology and philosophy at the University of Mainz.
 On 28 February 1959, he was ordained in Mainz Cathedral by Bishop Albert Stohr.
 He was a chaplain in Nidda and in 1962 earned a doctoral degree in canon law at the Pontifical Gregorian University in Rome.
 At the same time, he attended the Pontifical Ecclesiastical Academy.
 At the State Secretariat beginning in 1966, Rauber was one of four secretaries of the Substitute of the Secretariat of State, Archbishop Giovanni Benelli.
 He was primarily responsible for the German-speaking territories.
 Pope Paul VI awarded him on 22 December 1976 the title of Honorary Prelate of His Holiness.
-In 1977 he was Nuntiaturrat in Belgium and Luxembourg and 1981 in Greece.
+Since 1977, he worked at the Nunciature to Belgium and Luxembourg, and since 1981, in Greece.

 On 18 December 1982, Pope John Paul II appointed him Titular Archbishop of Iubaltiana and pro-nuncio to Uganda.
 Pope John Paul II also consecrated him as bishop on 6 January 1983.
 Co-consecrators were the ex officio in the Vatican Secretariat of State, Eduardo Martínez Somalo and the Secretary of the Congregation for the Evangelization of Peoples, Duraisamy Simon Lourdusamy.
-His motto is "Caritas Christi urget nos" (The love of Christ drives us).
+His motto was "Caritas Christi urget nos" (The love of Christ drives us, also sometimes translated as The love of Christ impels us).